Skip to main content

 The Erosion of HPG Axis Homeostasis with Age

 The HPG axis in a young, healthy individual operates with remarkable precision.
 The pulsatile secretion of Gonadotropin-Releasing Hormone (GnRH) from the hypothalamus is the central driver, a rhythmic signal that dictates the entire downstream cascade.
-This pulse frequency and amplitude are tightly regulated by from gonadal steroids like testosterone and estrogen.
+This pulse frequency and amplitude are tightly regulated by negative feedback from gonadal steroids like testosterone and estrogen.
 With aging, this elegant system begins to degrade at multiple levels.

 In aging men, evidence points to a multifactorial decline.
 There is a primary testicular failure, where the Leydig cells become less responsive to Luteinizing Hormone (LH), resulting in diminished testosterone production per LH pulse.
 Concurrently, the hypothalamic GnRH pulse generator appears to change its rhythm, sometimes becoming more frequent but lower in amplitude.